David DeJulius: High school

 DeJulius attended Edison Public School Academy for his freshman and sophomore seasons.
-As a freshman, he was selected to the 2015 Class C All-State team (2nd-team, The Detroit News; 4th team Detroit Free Press).
-As a sophomore, he was again selected to the 2016 Class C All-State team (2nd-team, The Detroit News; 3rd team Detroit Free Press, honorable mention Associated Press).
+As a freshman, he was selected to the 2015 Class C All-State team (2nd team, The Detroit News; 4th team Detroit Free Press).
+As a sophomore, he was again selected to the 2016 Class C All-State team (2nd team, The Detroit News; 3rd team Detroit Free Press; honorable mention Associated Press).

-He transferred to East English Village Preparatory Academy for his junior and senior seasons.

-After visiting the University of Michigan a few times (including September 17, 2016 and October 25, 2016) and scoring 46 points with 7 rebounds and 5 assists against Dakota High School and Michigan State Spartans men's basketball signee Thomas Kithier in front of head coach John Beilein and the entire coaching staff on December 17, 2016, DeJulius got an offer and gave a verbal commitment on December 22.
+DeJulius transferred to East English Village Preparatory Academy for his junior and senior seasons.
+As a junior, he visited the University of Michigan a few times (including September 17, 2016, and October 25, 2016).
+He scored 46 points with 7 rebounds and 5 assists against Dakota High School and Michigan State Spartans men's basketball signee Thomas Kithier in front of head coach John Beilein and the entire coaching staff on December 17, 2016.
+DeJulius got an offer and gave a verbal commitment on December 22.
 At the time, he was the 172nd ranked player in the national class of 2018 and the 32nd ranked point guard.
 DeJulius was a 2017 Class A All-state honoree (1st team Associated Press).

 On November 10, 2017, DeJulius tendered his National Letter of Intent as part of a five-man recruiting class that included Ignas Brazdeikis, Colin Castleton, Brandon Johns, and Adrien Nunez.
 DeJulius also had offers from Michigan State and DePaul.
 DeJulius earned 2018 Mr. PSL for his play in the Detroit Public School League.
 In January 2018, DeJulius scored 49 points in a 92–82 victory against Chicago's Orr Academy High School with 13-of-19 shooting from the field, including 9-of-11 3-point shooting.
 Orr was the defending 2017 Illinois High School Association Class 2A state champion and would repeat in 2018.

 With 2,542 points, DeJulius finished 3rd behind Michigan State signee Foster Loyer (3,691) and Michigan signee Brandon Johns (2,792) in the 2018 Mr. Basketball of Michigan voting.
 In his only head-to-head meeting with Loyer, DeJulius scored 42 points in an 80–71 comeback to give Clarkston High School its only regular season loss against 21 points, 12 assists, and eight rebounds from Loyer.
-East English had trailed in the heralded battle of the state's two best point guards 49–31 at the half and 63–53 after three quarters until DeJulius had 25 points in the second half, including erupting for 17 in the fourth quarter, against the defending 2017 Michigan High School Athletic Association Class A state champions, who would repeat in 2018.
-DeJulius was an 2018 All-class first team All-state selection by The Detroit News.
+East English had trailed in the battle of the state's two best point guards 49–31 at halftime and 63–53 after three quarters.
+Then, DeJulius had 25 points in the second half, including 17 in the fourth quarter, against the defending 2017 Michigan High School Athletic Association Class A state champions, who would repeat in 2018.
+DeJulius was a 2018 All-class first team All-state selection by The Detroit News.